-Robert Turner is a writer for regional food and lifestyle magazines and a food politics commentator.
+Robert Turner is a farmer and writer for regional food and lifestyle magazines, and a food politics commentator.
 After a successful career in diverse industries and global supply chains, he now dedicates his time to helping people understand the global food web and the final conquest of the earth; our soils.
 He serves on the board for the nationally recognized Organic Growers School and the Buncombe County Land Conservation Advisory Board.
-Now the owner of an organic farm and Executive Director of the Creekside Farm Education Center, Turner is a dedicated advocate for local farmers, regenerative agriculture and healthy food production.
+Turner is a dedicated advocate for local farmers, regenerative agriculture and sustainable food production.
 Mr. Turner is a graduate from Illinois State University with a bachelor’s degree in English Literature.
-He lives with his wife Kara on a working farm in the mountains of Western North Carolina.
-They have two sons in college.
+He lives with his wife Kara on a working organic farm in the mountains of Western North Carolina.

 Mr. Turner can be reached at firstname.lastname@example.org